- Download our Moving to Vienna Guide (PDF)

-As there are many options for education and schooling in Vienna, it is important to know what is available in order to make an informed decision.
+As there are many schooling options in Vienna, it is important to know what is available in order to make an informed decision.

 Public schools in Vienna

-Schooling in Austria, which is compulsory between the ages of 6-15, is separated into Volksschule, primary school (four years), and Gymnasium, secondary school (eight years).
+Education in Austria is compulsory between the ages of six and 15.
+Schooling is separated into four years of Volksschule (primary school), and eight years of Gymnasium (secondary school).
 The latter is further divided into lower secondary school (four years) and upper secondary school, with vocational or academic training being offered for the final four years.

-Schools are usually co-educational and do not require their students to wear uniforms.
-Registration takes place in March, and most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
-Children are not zoned according to where they live – they can attend school anywhere in the city so long as they have been accepted.
+Registration takes place in March.
+Most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
+Children are not zoned according to where they live – they can attend school anywhere in the city subject to acceptance.

-However, bilingual schools are popular amongst expats and local Austrians alike, so competition for places is high.
-There are just a handful of these schools in Vienna so expats are advised to apply for a place as soon as possible.
+Bilingual schools are popular among expats and local Austrians alike, so competition for places is high.
+There are just a handful of these schools in Vienna.
+Expats are therefore advised to apply for a place as soon as possible.

 International schools in Vienna

-There are several private or international schools in Vienna where students are taught in English.
-They are highly regarded but very expensive.
-The benefit of attending an international school is that it allows students to continue studying from their home curriculum, they can mix with fellow expat students and parents can meet others in a similar situation to themselves.
+There are several international schools in Vienna where students are taught in English.
+They are highly regarded but incredibly expensive.
+The benefit of attending an international school is that it allows students to continue studying in their home curriculum, and children as well as parents can mix with fellow expat families.